 By not doing any of these things, the therapist can show their client that they respect the client and are trying to understand what they are thinking, rather than imposing a premeditated, one-size-fits-all treatment plan on the client.
 Combined with Jayne & Ray’s (2015) findings, it is safe to say that therapists can show they are being empathetic to their client by matching the client’s body language and mirroring their verbal style, as well as allowing the client to speak in a way such that they feel they are really being listened to.

 These are all things therapists can work on in their practice, but it might still be hard for therapists with low levels of empathy to put these teachings into practice.
-For that reason, it is worth exploring ways that therapists can raise their own levels of empathy, so that these empathy-indicating behaviors come around naturally in their sessions.
+For that reason, it is worth exploring ways that therapists can raise their own levels of empathy so that these empathy-indicating behaviors come around naturally in their sessions.

 How to Cultivate Empathy (as a Counselor)

-A type of mindfulness meditation called loving-kindness meditation (LKM) has been shown to increase cognitive empathy levels in master’s-level counseling students (Leppma & Young, 2016).
+A type of mindfulness meditation called loving-kindness meditation (LKM) has been shown to increase cognitive empathy levels in masters-level counseling students (Leppma & Young, 2016).
 The authors say that:

 “the practice begins with directing loving-kindness, or compassion, toward one’s self.
 As a sense of respect, friendship, and love or compassion develops with oneself, the practice then expands to include others”.

-Just six weeks (six hour-long, weekly sessions) of practicing this loving-kindness meditation was enough to increase empathy levels, indicating it is an accessible way for all therapists to increase their own levels of empathy.
+Just six weeks (six-hour-long, weekly sessions) of practicing this loving-kindness meditation was enough to increase empathy levels, indicating it is an accessible way for all therapists to increase their own levels of empathy.

 More information on increasing therapist empathy can be borrowed from attempts to increase empathy in physicians.
 Again, physicians are of course not the same as therapists, but the similar clinician-client relationships that arise in both professions indicate that what works for physicians is a good starting point for investigating what might work for therapists and counselors.
 One relevant meta-analysis examined a number of studies that attempted to increase levels of empathy in medical students (Kelm et al., 2014).
 This analysis found that some successful interventions focused on communication skills and roleplaying.

 Specifically, one such type of intervention focusing on communication skills would have a medical student interact with a stand-in patient in a recorded session.
-The student would then receive feedback on how they interacted with the patient, and given advice on how to demonstrate more empathy.
-Another type of intervention focusing on roleplaying would have the medical student act like a patient during a checkup, so that they could see what it felt like to be on the other side of a physician-patient interaction.
+The student would then receive feedback on how they interacted with the patient and given advice on how to demonstrate more empathy.
+Another type of intervention focusing on roleplaying would have the medical student act like a patient during a checkup so that they could see what it felt like to be on the other side of a physician-patient interaction.
 Both types of interventions were found to be effective in increasing empathy levels in the medical student.

-Physicians have also claimed that role modelling empathy is the most effective way to teach it to physicians (Shapiro, 2002).
+Physicians have also claimed that role modeling empathy is the most effective way to teach it to physicians (Shapiro, 2002).
 Specifically, showing a medical student a physician-patient interaction where the physician demonstrated empathy and then discussing the physician’s use of empathy was considered by the physicians involved in the study to be the most useful way to teach empathy.

 Along with the Kelm et al. (2014) findings, this indicates that the most effective way to teach empathy to therapists would be to teach empathy to prospective therapists as part of their training.
 Those who are already therapists can set up their own roleplaying situations and communication skills trainings, although LKM can be an excellent alternative and supplement.